rjspencer/docs/theming.md

 :	the class to give the `<a>` tag

 ### OpenShareModalLink
-Add a link to open the built in StageBloc sharing modal
+Add a link to open the built in StageBloc sharing modal (requires that the user be logged in)

 linkText
 :	the text to put inside of the link

 	default to `"Share"`

+shareText
+:	the text to default to in the sharing modal

+	defaults to empty

 class
 :	the class to give the `<a>` tag